kth-step/EmbExp-Logs/README.md

 The database organizes generated programs and experiment inputs in lists as well as the experiment generation runs and experiment execution runs.
 In this way, it is possible to generate sets of experiments, and then execute their experiments and evaluate the results individually.
-Such experiment sets can be created using SCAM-V from HolBA, where an experiment consists of a binary program and two inputs, and the result is the comparison of the cache states after executing the program from either input state.
+Such experiment sets can be created using Scam-V from HolBA, where an experiment consists of a binary program and two inputs, and the result is the comparison of the cache states after executing the program from either input state.

 ### Browsing through stored experiments